yegor256/blog/static/testimonials.md

 {% badge /images/angry-testimonials.png 220 %}

-This is what my readers think about me.
-The list is sorted by my personal preference: the most interesting comments are on the top.
+This is what _some_ of my readers think about me.
+The list is sorted by my personal preference, the most interesting comments are on the top.

 "You're a self opinionated asshole and I hope you suffocate